REGULAR FAIRFAX TOWN COUNCIL MEETING

 VIA TELECONFERENCE ONLY

-- Cable TV Comcast Channel 27 and AT&T Channel 99
+- Watch on TV Comcast Channel 27 or AT&T Channel 99

 APPROVAL OF AGENDA AND AFFIDAVIT OF POSTING